peake100/rogerRabbit-go/zdocs/source/index.rst

 `solutions <https://medium.com/@dhanushgopinath/automatically-recovering-rabbitmq-connections-in-go-applications-7795a605ca59>`_
 `abound <https://www.ribice.ba/golang-rabbitmq-client/>`_.

-Most of these solutions are overly-fitted to a specific problem (consumer vs producer), that is prone to data races (can you spot them in the first link?), cumbersome to inject into a production code (do we abort the business logic on an error? or try to recover in-place?), and bugs (each solution has it's own redial bugs rather than finding them in a single lib where fixes can benefit everyone and community code coverage is high).
+Most of these solutions are overly-fitted to a specific problem (consumer vs producer or involve domain-specific logic), that is prone to data races (can you spot them in the first link?), cumbersome to inject into a production code (do we abort the business logic on an error or try to recover in-place?), and bugs (each solution has its own redial bugs rather than finding them in a single lib where fixes can benefit everyone and community code coverage is high).

-Often the resulting solution is ill-suited to stateless handlers OR requires you to handle retries every place you must interact with the broker.
-This kind of implementation detail can be annoying when writing higher-level business logic and can lead to either unnecessary error returns, bespoke solutions in every project, or messy calling code at sites which need to interact with an amqp broker.
+Nome of this is meant to disparage the above solutions, they likely work great in the code they were created for, but they point to a need that is not being filled by the official driver.
+The nature of the default `*Channel` API encourages solutions that are ill-suited to stateless handlers OR require you to handle retries every place you must interact with the broker.
+Such implementation details can be annoying when writing higher-level business logic and can lead to either unnecessary error returns, bespoke solutions in every project, or messy calling code at sites which need to interact with an AMQP broker.

 Roger, Rabbit is inspired by `aio-pika's <https://aio-pika.readthedocs.io/en/latest/index.html>`_ `robust connections and channels <https://aio-pika.readthedocs.io/en/latest/apidoc.html#aio_pika.connect_robust>`_,